ron-shen/Regime-Shift-Analysis-Forecasting-of-QQQ-Returns/README.md

 * **Systemic Decay (Adversarial Feature Ratio):** The average **Adversarial Feature Ratio reached 57%**, implying that 57% of the top 15 predictive features experienced a significant weakening or total reversal of their correlation with the target during the test period.

 ### 2. The Adversarial Filter (Kill Switch)
-I implemented an filter to halt trading when adversarial concept drift is detected, functioning as a real-time risk management layer.
-The filter acts as a drawdown limiter.
+The filter can halt trading when adversarial concept drift is detected, functioning as a real-time risk management layer.
+It acts as a drawdown limiter.
 In the 2023-2024 test regime, it successfully reduced Max Drawdown (MDD) by 5%.